 Katie undertook her tertiary studies at Charles Sturt University and holds a PhD in equine endocrinology and laminitis from the University of Queensland.

 Vanessa comes from an advertising background in Sydney where she worked as Account Manager with clients such as Toyota and IKEA.
 Moving from Sydney to Canberra Vanessa worked at Point Project Management (now RMS) as Project Assistant/EA to the Canberra Principal.
 Following this she worked at Rork Projects, a construction company based in Canberra as Business Manager.
-Vanessa has now been with Animal Medicines Australia for over six years as Business Manager assisting in designing and implementing business plans and strategies, analysing resources and coordinating operations to ensure maximum productivity, management of accounts, HR and office operations.
+Vanessa has now been with Animal Medicines Australia for over eight years as Business Manager assisting in designing and implementing business plans and strategies, analysing resources and coordinating operations to ensure maximum productivity, management of accounts, HR and office operations.

 Vanessa holds a Bachelor of Arts from Sydney University and a Diploma in Advertising through UTS.